 “It’s as if Edith Piaf and Nick Cave had a lovechild who was adopted by Carmen McCrae.”

 “Although it has been true of her albums for many years now, it is worth emphasising that there is not one track here that does not match up to the high standards Jungr sets for herself and her fellow musicians.”
-(John Eyles)

-Musician, writer, composer, and lyricist Barb Jungr has been critically lauded for her insightful and passionate interpretive style, described as “revelatory” by the New York Times.
 Her deconstruction/reconstruction of popular songs and unusual and beautiful musical arrangements are characteristics that allow the listener new insights into familiar music.
 In recent years, Jungr has brought her singular talents to the songbooks of Bob Dylan, Leonard Cohen, Nina Simone, Jacques Brel, and more, creating the genre of the New American Songbook.

 “Brings the same creativity for reinterpretation and re-examination that Ella Fitzgerald brought to Cole Porter.”

 In her 45-year recording career, alongside many collaborations, she has released 18 solo albums, many for Linn Records, receiving outstanding reviews worldwide and winning many awards.
 Jungr’s collaboration with John McDaniel has now produced two recordings.
 In 2011, Jungr received the New York Nightlife Award for Outstanding Cabaret Vocalist, the Backstage Bistro Award for Best International Artist, and Time Out New York’s #1 Top Live Cabaret Act for 2011.
 Her powerful singing style reaches across musical boundaries and defies easy categorization.

-Starting out a singer and performer on the alternative cabaret circuit, Barb earned numerous plaudits, including a then-legendary Perrier Award.
+Starting out as a singer and performer on the alternative cabaret circuit, Barb earned numerous plaudits, including a then-legendary Perrier Award.
 Never one to sit still, physically or artistically, she has evolved through the years into one of the UK’s finest and most distinctive singers.
 Her exhilarating vocal style fuses her sense of jazz, blues, and soul with elements of everything from musical theatre to African and Iranian folk singing.

 “Bob Dylan, jazz, northern soul, Nina Simone and continental Europe’s cabaret music perform a subtle dance in Jungr’s consciousness.”
-The Guardian

 Born in Rochdale to Czech and German parents, Barb played the violin and mandolin at an early age.
 She sang in folk clubs at school and in jazz and blues bands at college and then in London.
 Her recording career began at CBS in the late 1970s.
 She subsequently toured with Kid Creole (in The Three Courgettes); teamed with Michael Parker, she supported Alexie Sayle and Julian Clary, among others.
 Over four decades, she has never ceased performing live, locally and internationally, as well as appearing regularly on radio and television.